The Long Watch: Connection with other Heinlein stories

 In Space Cadet, Ezra Dahlquist is one of "[t]hose who helped create the Tradition of the Patrol".
 New recruits view a display about his heroism, "the day shameful and glorious in the history of the Patrol".
 At every Patrol roll call, his name is called with those of three other Patrol heroes.
 A skeptical candidate to become a Patrol cadet comments that Dahlquist disobeyed his commanding officer in performing the acts he is commended for, and that if things had gone the other way, Dahlquist would have been deemed a traitor.
-However, a patrol regulation read from the handbook by Cadet Matt Dodson reads: "-but the responsibility of determining the legality of the order rests on the person ordered as well as on the person giving the order", suggesting that he was within regulations to do so.
+However, a patrol regulation read from the handbook by Cadet Matt Dodson reads: "—but the responsibility of determining the legality of the order rests on the person ordered as well as on the person giving the order", suggesting that he was within regulations to do so.

-As the protagonist dies at the end, he sees, standing around him, a number of heroes who sacrificed themselves for others in history, including Rodger Young, a soldier who died helping his unit retreat, in World War II, who was recognised as a war hero at the time of the story.
-Heinlein also referred to Young's heroism in Starship Troopers, in which the protagonist's starship was named after Young, and the recall used to bring the soldiers home was The Ballad of Rodger Young.
+As the protagonist dies at the end, he sees, standing around him, a number of heroes who sacrificed themselves for others in history, including Rodger Young, a soldier who died in World War II helping his unit retreat, who was recognized as a war hero at the time of the story.
+Heinlein also referred to Young's heroism in Starship Troopers, in which the protagonist's starship was named after Young, and the recall used to bring the soldiers home was "The Ballad of Rodger Young".